krasanen/lut-full-stack-public/README.md

 ### What is this repository for? ###

 * Public part of LUT full stack course for evaluation
+* ZMenGames website uses static webpage, PHP and MySQL, now it is time to get rid of those along with other technical dinosaurs.
 * Version: 1.0

 ### How do I get set up? ###